Surnet/swagger-jsdoc/README.md

 ### Reporting issues

-Before submitting new issues, please make sure you first search for existing such in order to make sure the topic you would like to enquire or report haven't been discussed already.
+Before submitting new issues, please make sure you first search for existing such.
+It is quite possible that the topic you would like to bring up has been discussed already.

 In case of an issue which hasn't been considered yet, please include as much information as possible about the issue.
 This will help maintainers and other users relate to your problem at hand.